 Priming Knotty Pine

 Because of the glossy pine surface and the nicotine buildup, we really needed a serious primer, something that gets the job done even if you have to wear a hectic mask while you’re doing it (which we did).
 We chose Zinsser BIN oil-based shellac primer.
 This stuff is the absolute best.
 It coats and seals everything in and, because it’s a shellac, it fully encases any residue to prevent it from surfacing.
+We also used BIN to prime our cabinets in our rental house and it worked like a charm there too.
+I seriously can’t say enough good things about this primer.
 It has very strong fumes though so make sure you wear a quality paint respirator while you’re painting.

 The holy grail of primers: Zinsser BIN.